 - Claymore: The eyes of a Claymore are silver until they use their Yoma powers; this turns their eyes gold.

 - The title character of Rurouni Kenshin changes eye colour to correspond to which Split Personality is in command in the anime.

 - Subaru Nakajima's eyes in Magical Girl Lyrical Nanoha StrikerS are normally green, but turn gold when she enters full Combat Cyborg mode.
 The first time this is triggered on screen, it also coincides with Unstoppable Rage.

 - Dragon Ball Z: A Saiyan's eyes turn greenish-blue when he turns Super Saiyan (although it's easily missable, since the other effect of the transformation is much more visible).

 - Their irises also turn red when they start absorbing Bruitznote Waves when they look at a full moon, as a leadup to the transformation to a Great Ape.

 - In Naruto, The Sharingan is a hereditary superpower of the Uchiha clan that allows for Awesomeness by Analysis and causes distinctive change in the eye when used; a more advanced version exists has a different look.
 Both are unlocked by traumatic experiences.

 - In Tengen Toppa Gurren Lagann, humans who channel enormous Spiral Power have spirals appear in their eyes.
 This is seen mostly in Lordgenome, but also briefly in Kittan right before his death.
-It's strangely absent in Simon until the Distant Finale.
+Simon's eye also changes during the Giga Drill Break war with the Anti-Spiral after Lordgenome's sacrifice, as well as during the Distant Finale.

 - In Katekyo Hitman Reborn!, Tsuna's eyes are normally brown.
 However, when he goes into Dying Will Mode, they change into an orange-ish yellow.